glouw/openempire/README.md

 * [ ] Unit and building build times and resource use
 * [ ] Sound

-## Other
+## Structure

-All C source code lives in src.
-C source is compilable by both C++11 and C11 compilers for maximum portability.
+C source lives in src/ folder and is compilable by both C++11 and C11 compilers.
-Top level contains a couple helper shell scripts for setting up a lag simulated client-server testing environment.
+C source is separated by typedefs, implemented with .[ch] files.
-Top level also contains the terminus true type font which must reside in the same directory as the compiled binary for the binary to run.
+General purpose scripts may live in the top level.

 ## Credits